Thursday, 12 August 2010

 Former Chesham United manager Andy Leese and his assistant Darren Purse arrived at Donkey Lane as the new management team during the summer of 2017.
 His side improved in his first two seasons at the helm with tenth place the finish in 2018-19.

-Enfield Town FC will play in the Isthmian League Premier Division for the 2017-18 season.
+Enfield Town FC will play in the National League South for the 2024-25 season.

 My visits